ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ----

-The {{site.data.keyword.powerSysFull}} in {{site.data.keyword.on-prem}} provides secure and unified billing for using the hardware and software resources.
+The {{site.data.keyword.powerSysFull}} in {{site.data.keyword.on-prem}} provides secure and unified billing system for using the hardware and software resources.
 The following list of hardware resources is metered:

 - Virtual machines: The CPU (in cores), with processor modes (capped, shared, dedicated), and memory (in GB).